-The Wang Center's preparations and execution of the performance left much to be desired, however.
+The Wang Center's preparations and exedesired, however.
 The audio system had not been properly tested, as the constant low-frequency hum of a loose audio connection was clearly audible when anything but loud music was playing.
 The Ambassador from the Maldives was present, and his introductory remarks were almost skipped over before the Japan Center representative realized the error and had the video that began the show rewound.
 Finally, the piano was over-amplified, leaving the vocals, already difficult to understand because of the chorus's Japanese accent even when they were in English, virtually inaudible.
+The material demonstrated vividly the distinction between the core values of environmentalism, which are so universal they almost do not need words, and the pompous rhetoric which makes environmentalism seem like a radical philosophy.
+The delegates' wooden speeches about the importance of social and environmental justice and equitable distribution of resources seemed hollow and superfluous when contrasted with the ebullience of the teenagers, which symbolized the coming generation and their dreams for the world, and the beauty of the dances, which evoked the complexity and fragility of nature.